Trauma Focused CBT: Cognitive Behavioral Therapy for Trauma Recovery

 A TF-CBT therapist may have specialized training in child development and the mental health of children and adolescents impacted by trauma.
 To provide TF-CBT, therapists may obtain their master’s degree before taking certified courses designed for TF-CBT.
 A typical course may require two days of live training followed by additional virtual training, which occurs once, twice, or every few months.
 Before providing services, a mental health provider usually must also pass an examination.

 A comprehensive literature review of the research on TF-CBT confirms its efficacy for treating depression, PTSD, anxiety, and other side effects associated with trauma.
-The more TF-CBT sessions one has, the more effective the treatment may be.
+The more TF-CBT sessions one has, the more effective the treatment could be.

 Youth experiencing suicidal ideation* or addiction may not be good candidates for TF-CBT because the treatment may cause their symptoms to temporarily worsen.
 Above all else, mental health providers generally want to defend individuals from harm, so to avoid putting individuals in a dangerous position, another therapy, such as dialectical behavior therapy, may be more appropriate.